 Have you ever attended a meeting led by a supposedly neutral facilitator, only to realize that there’s a hidden agenda they’re leading the group towards?
-These individuals are known as: Facipulators (manipulator + facilitator).
+These individuals are known as Facipulators (manipulator + facilitator).

-You risk losing the trust of the group.
 No one likes being manipulated or lied to.
 Especially by a facilitator who claims their core principles include maintaining neutrality and actively contributing content, all the while capturing their own ideas instead of the groups.
 Facipulation is a quick way to be perceived as dishonest easily resulting in loss of trust by group members.

-The likelihood of group members following through on your goals and respective actions could be decidedly lower.
 We’re naturally inclined to follow through when we understand the origin of a goal or action and have had a part in creating it.
 If attendees are facipulated into taking ownership of a goal or task, their efforts in completing designated actions might lack passion and personal impact

-Two (or more) heads are always better than one.
 It’s important to remember that not any single person has all the answers, especially in complex matters impacting multiple functions or business units.
 So, to collaborate effectively, organizations must rely on the variety of perspectives and subject matter expertise that it’s employees bring to the table.
 When ideas or decisions are generated without tapping into these resources, the results can be poor, incomplete or lacking perspective that could otherwise be garnered by utilizing the group members.

 Let’s examine some typical facipulative behaviours and compare them with matching facilitative behaviours.
 Most of the recommended facilitative behaviours relate to maintaining neutrality while facilitating: